margaretlange/fastapi-tdd-docker/notes/higher_level.md

 supporting repos
 learn-terraform-aws-instance in gitlab
-s3 backup creation for aws: create-terraform-backup in gitlab
+s3 backup creation for aws: create-terraform-backend in gitlab

 auth0-terraform in gitlab
-s3 backup creation for aws: create-terraform-backup-auth0 in gitlab
+s3 backup creation for aws: create-terraform-backend-auth0 in gitlab

-main repo in github
+I can probably combine the two terraform back up files main repo in github

 Infrastructure: